pranithgunda/employee-tracker/README.md

 # employee-tracker
-Command Line Application to manage Employees database, built using Node.js, Inquirer and PostgreSQL.
+Command Line Application to manage Employee database, built using Node.js, Inquirer and PostgreSQL.